cfpb/design-system/docs/pages/feedback-forms.md

 ---
-title: Feedback Forms
+title: Feedback forms
 layout: variation
 section: patterns
 status: Released
-description: >-
-  Feedback forms are used to allow users to respond whether a given page was helpful.
+description: Feedback forms are used to allow users to respond whether a given page was helpful.
 They can also provide an additional comment as free-form text.
 variation_groups:
   - variations:
       - variation_code_snippet: <marquee>Some sample code will eventually show up here.</marquee>